coinbase/cdp-agentkit/typescript/examples/langchain-flippando-chatbot/README.md

 # About

-Flippando Agent is an AI agent designed to interact with Flippando, a blockchain-based tile-flipping puzzle game.
+LordOfTheFlips Agent is an AI agent designed to interact with Flippando, a blockchain-based tile-flipping puzzle game.
 It serves as both an autonomous player and an interactive assistant, bridging the gap between complex blockchain mechanics and user-friendly gameplay.

 ## Project Purpose

 The primary goal of the Flippando Agent is to support Flippando players by:
 1. Automating gameplay for testing and demonstration purposes
 2. Providing intelligent assistance to players through a chat interface
-3. Facilitating complex interactions with blockchain-based game mechanics (from basic building blocks, like flipping specific tiles, to more complex workflows, like playing a game to completion, minting the resulting NFT and posting it on Twitter)
+3. Facilitating complex interactions with blockchain-based game mechanics (from basic building blocks, like flipping specific tiles, to more complex workflows, like playing a game to completion, minting the resulting NFT and posting it on Twitter and/or Farcaster)
 4. Serve as a building foundation for anyone willing to extend its fucntionality with new actions.

 ## Key Features